Tenant improvements (TI) are also known as leasehold improvements.

 Connect with Stryker Construction

 Connect with us today.
-If you’re considering using a tenant improvement allowance to remodel your dental office, medical office, warehouse, retail or any other commercial office space let us know.
+If you’re considering using a tenant improvement allowance to your dental office, medical office, warehouse, retail or any other commercial office build out let us know.
 At the very least we can lend you some extra information and educate you further regarding your options.
 We are proud Northern Nevada community partners and we’re here to help!